acherrera/Fundamentals/help_notes/bash_scripts.md

 Notes on how to use bash scripts

 ## Beginner Notes
+In order to run the scripts that are created, will need to set permissions in order to execute the script

+    chmod 755 myscript.sh

 Use *echo* to print to the screen

     echo 'Hello, world!'